-- Creates (or imports) Safeguard for Privileged Passwords users. - · Grants administrator permissions to users. - Sets passwords, unlocks, and enables or disables both local and directory user accounts. - Creates and maintains the Local Password Rule.
+- Creates (or imports) Safeguard for Privileged Passwords users. - · Grants administrator permissions to users. - Sets passwords, unlocks, and enables or disables both local and directory user accounts.

 The Authorizer Administrator also has User Administrator and Help Desk Administrator permissions.

 IMPORTANT: Authorizer Administrators can change the permissions for their own account, which may affect their ability to grant permissions to other users.
 When you make changes to your own permissions, they take effect next time you log in.